syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

 ## How to set Background color for node

-* The node's [BackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_BackgroundColor) property is used to set background color for node.
+* The node's [BackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_BackgroundColor) property is used to set the background color for node.
 By default, it is transparent.

-The following code illustrates how to set background color for node.
+The following code illustrates how to set the background color for the node.

 ```cshtml
 @using Syncfusion.Blazor.Diagram